Rosebank oil and gas field: Opposition to Rosebank

 Activist groups have also staged several actions against the Rosebank project.
 In May, activists protested and spoke onstage at Equinor's AGM in Oslo.
 In June, groups and activists across the UK staged demonstrations in cities and on coastlines, including in the Shetland islands, located close to Rosebank, and in London, Edinburgh, Aberdeen, Grimsby, and Cornwall.
 Campaigners have shown that the likely emissions from extracting the oil from Rosebank would see the oil and gas industry fail to meet its emissions reduction targets, which make up part of the UK's legally binding domestic Carbon Budgets.
 The project attracted further controversy when it was reported that Equinor was considering 'decarbonising' the project by electrifying the FPSO using the UK's Viking Wind Farm.
 Analysts calculated that the wind farm could otherwise be powering hundreds of thousands of homes.

 In November 2024, Greenpeace and Uplift filed a legal challenge at the Court of Session in Edinburgh against the approval of the Rosebank oil field.
 The organizations argued that the UK Government and the North Sea Transition Authority (NSTA) had acted unlawfully in granting consent for the projects.
 Their case asserted that the environmental impact assessments conducted for the developments failed to consider downstream emissions resulting from the combustion of the extracted fossil fuels.
 In January 2025, a court has ruled that the approval granted for two new Scottish oil and gas fields was unlawful, requiring their operators to seek fresh authorization from the UK government before production can commence.
 The ruling, concerning the Rosebank and Jackdaw fields, was issued by the Court of Session in Edinburgh.
 In his judgment, the judge determined that a more comprehensive environmental assessment was necessary, specifically considering the climate impact of burning any fossil fuels extracted from the fields.
 While operations on both fields may continue during the reassessment process, no oil or gas can be extracted until new approval is obtained.
+In August 2026, 211 artists signed a letter calling for prime minister Andy Burnham to reject plans for further drilling.